 And you don’t have to be an Academy Award-winning screenwriter to tell a good story.

-You just need to know a few tricks.
+You just need to know a few writing tips.

-That’s what I’m offering in this article.
-Here are five storytelling tips you need for highly-engaging copy.
+That’s what we’re offering in this article.
+Here are five writing tips business owners need for highly-engaging copy.

 “Are you watching closely?”

-Christopher Nolan uses just four words for the opening line to his movie The Prestige.
+Christopher Nolan uses just four words for the opening line of his movie The Prestige.
 And that’s all he needs.
 You’re hooked.

 That’s because Nolan knows that a simple question can be the best way to grab his audience’s attention.